Main Claire's Itchy Feet logo

 6. Go on the Pembrokeshire Coast Path

-If you love walking and enjoying cliff views, the Pembrokeshire Coast Path is for you!
+If you love walking and enjoying cliff views, the Pembrokeshire Coast Path is a good location for you when you travel in Wales!
 This trail goes along the welsh coastline for over 186 miles, making it the longest coastal walk in the UK!

 7. Discover Aberystwyth